Backflow Prevention

 Where can I obtain a list of certified testers?

 Contact White Lake Township Water Department for a listing of testers at 248-698-7700 or the Michigan Department of Environmental Quality at 800-662-9278 or Hydro Designs, Inc. at 1-844-493-7646.
+Google would also be a good resource.

 Are all backflow prevention devices testable?